pranshu1840/bank-card-predictor/README.md

 # Bank Card Predictor

 This repository contains a web application for predicting bank card attributes using a trained model.
 The application is built with Django.
-You can train model using `Bank.ipynb`.
+You can train the model using `Bank.ipynb`.

 ## Project Setup